RicardoEscobar/core-ai-model/README.md

 # core-ai-model
-SQLite3 database model for storing short term memory for other AI models using OpenAI.
+PostgreSQL database model for storing short term memory for other AI models using OpenAI.